SergeiKarulin/ComradeAI/docs/ServiceConfigurations.md

-# Available Agents in ComradeAI
+# Available AI Services Configurations

-This document details the AI agents available in the ComradeAI Discord interface, emphasizing their functionalities, strengths, and specific parameters.
+This document details the AI services available in the ComradeAI, emphasizing their functionalities, strengths, and specific parameters.

-Since version 0.20 a simplified usage of Agents can by used.
+Since version 0.18.7 a simplified usage of Services can be used.
 Take a look at AvailableServices.md.

-## Configuring and Using Agents in ComradeAI
+## Configuring and Using AI SErvices in ComradeAI Advanced Mode

 In ComradeAI, the choice and configuration of an AI agent are crucial.
 This is managed through the `agent` variable, which are then used as part of the `routingStrategy`, and `requestAgentConfig` dictionary.